nlesc-sherlock/spiraljs/README.md

 # We also need to install it globally however, using
 npm install --global gulp

+# we'll also need a global install of typescript
+npm install -g typescript

 # run npm install, bower install, tsd install through one command
 npm run deploy-dev